Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 Open the wifi in your phone and search for AH_Radio Connect to your network
-Wait for 5 minutes for the Spiff format to be completed Look at the LCD for the IP address connect to that IP address using your computer browser Upload a single station or list of stations using the following format
+Wait for 5 minutes for the Spiff format to be completed (You might need to turn off/on the radio) Look at the LCD for the IP address connect to that IP address using your computer browser Upload a single station or list of stations using the following format